The Castells

-The Castells were a male vocal quartet from Santa Rosa, California best remembered for their hits "Sacred" (No. 20 in 1961) and "So This Is Love" (No. 21 in 1962), both released on Era Records.
+The Castells were a male vocal quartet from Santa Rosa, California best remembered for their hits "Sacred" (No. 20 in 1961) and "So This Is Love" (No. 21 in 1962), both released as singles by Era Records.
 Their sound blended light rock with elements of collegiate vocal harmony and jazz.

 History

 The Castells were formed at Santa Rosa High School around 1959.
 They were booked for a performance at a local teenage "canteen".
 They did not have a name and their pianist, Jeff Bush, suggested one.
 It had no meaning other than they thought that it sounded good, and the intent was to be more thoughtful and change it later.

 Through a Santa Rosa KJAX disc jockey who went by the name of Dan Dillon, they got Hollywood contacts.
 Chuck Girard's mother financed a demo for a hundred dollars, which was recorded in a San Francisco studio.
 They took their demo and went door-to-door in Hollywood, first to Crystalette Records, which seemed to be defunct, Aladdin Records, and then Era Records.
 They were excited that Aladdin seemed interested, as they considered themselves to be R&B, but eventually it was Era who signed them.

-Their first release "Little Sad Eyes", went to "Bubbling Under" on the Billboard chart, then came "Sacred", which reached the charts.,peaking at #20 in the early summer of 1961.
-"Make Believe Wedding" went "Bubbling Under", then "So This Is Love" again charted, reaching #21 in the spring of 1962.
+Their first release, "Little Sad Eyes", went to "Bubbling Under" on the Billboard chart, then came "Sacred", which reached the charts, peaking at No. 20 in the early summer of 1961.
+"Make Believe Wedding" went "Bubbling Under", then "So This Is Love" again charted, reaching No. 21 in the spring of 1962.
 They played shows for a few years, and shared the stage with Jackie Wilson, Jerry Lee Lewis, Bobby Vee, and Brenda Lee.
 They never charted again but did continue to record for a few years, first for Warner Bros.
 Records and then Decca Records.
 They disbanded around 1964.
 Chuck Girard later joined the surf rock group The Hondells and, in the 1970s, became a popular CCM artist.